Supersheep50/The-Hey-Look-Listen-Website/README.md

 - I used [Stackoverflow](https://stackoverflow.com/questions/60802487/react-images-gallery) some small bits of code and theory adapted here for the Yarns page.
 - Deployment steps are adapted from Code Institute's Momments walkthrough.
 - I used [Stackoverflow](https://stackoverflow.com/questions/64927692/implement-follow-and-unfollow-button-in-react-js) when having issues implementing the follow/unfollow functionality.
 Ended up reverting to the walkthrough code as I hit some big snags that Tutor Support had to help with.
+- Along with the aid of my mentor I used [npm](https://www.npmjs.com/package/react-alert) to add alerts for comments being posted and deleted.

 ### Media